fredericklussier/Lifepo4weredPy/readme.rst

 Lifepo4weredPyWrapper
 =====================

-Wrapper to enable lifepo4wered C++ library using Python.
+Wrapper to enable lifepo4wered SO library using Python.
 reference: http://lifepo4wered.com/lifepo4wered-pi3.html

-Using the Raspbery Pi zero in many project, I found this battery.
+Using the Raspbery Pi zero in many projects, I found this product.
-To help my none C++ colleague, I design this wrapper.
+To help my python colleagues, I design this wrapper.

 You can find the documentation http://lifepo4wered.com/files/LiFePO4wered-Pi3-Product-Brief.pdf.